Flederossi/Congraph/README.md

 A simple script to render a given array as a graph in the terminal.

 ## Example
+You can find a example script with a random terrain generator in the folder examples.

 #### Original:

 ![alt text](https://github.com/Flederossi/Congraph/blob/main/Screen.png)